AllanChain/zotero-arxiv-workflow/README.md

 - 🪢 Merge a preprint item and a journal article item without pain
 - 🗃️ Easy to set which PDF to open by default
-- 📄 Search online if a arXiv paper is published or updated and update the information and PDF accordingly
+- 📄 Search online if a preprint paper is published or updated and update the information and PDF accordingly
 - 🌐 Download the latest version of published PDF

 ## 🤔 Why?